 The most common methods for validating ideas include sharing designs on social media networks, online forums, and your personal network.
 When posting to platforms like Facebook and Twitter where a big chunk of your followers are close friends and family members, be sure to disguise the idea to avoid over-positive reactions that might skew the results.
 Reddit is a great research tool, too – no one will sugar coat their answers there, so you know you’re getting the real deal.

-Set up your POD store with Printify
+Set up your Print on demand business with Printify

 Once you decide on your winning product or subject niche, it’s time to set up your online store.
 Spend some time researching successful eCommerce businesses to steal and borrow some design ideas – your website will serve as the face of your brand, so it must inspire trust and entice your target audience to browse around.